hruboson/nixos-conf/README.md

 - apply password to the new user: `passwd username`

 ## 3.1 Setting up git and github
+If you are comfortable using the GitHub CLI tool (`gh`), you can add it to your configuration.
+The package is `pkgs.gh`.

+Or the old fashioned way using SSH keys (which is still quite easy on Linux):
 - enable ssh agent and git in configuration:
     - `programs.ssh.startAgent = true;`
     - add `git` to system packages